 Requirements For This Program

-Recommended Prerequisites: basic Algebra; number sense; fractions and decimals; strong work ethic; ability to perform physical labor on the job site and in classroom; strong interpersonal skills; effective communication skills; must have completed 10th grade
+lab science classes, basic Algebra; number sense; fractions and decimals; strong work ethic; ability to perform physical labor on the job site and in the classroom; strong interpersonal skills; effective communication skills; must have completed 10th grade

 Reading Level of course materials: Grade 9.0 – 11.5